ioccc-src/winner/next/guidelines.md

 * **worst/best abuse of the rules** (or some variation)
 * (anything else so strange that it deserves an award)

-We do not limit ourselves to this list.
-For example, a few entries are so good/bad that they are declared winners at the start of the final round.
+Be do not limit ourselves to this list.
+For example, a few submissions are so good/bad that they are declared winners at the start of the final round.
 We will invent awards categories for them, if necessary.

-In the final round process, we perform the difficult tasks of reducing the remaining entries (typically about 25) down to to about half that number: declaring those remaining to be winners.
+In the final round process, we perform the difficult tasks of reducing the remaining submissions (typically about 25) down to to about half that number: declaring those remaining to be winners.

-Often we are confident that the entries that make it into the final round are definitely better than the ones that do not make it.
-The selection of the winners out of the final round, is less clear cut.
+Often we are confident that the submissions that make it into the final round are definitely better than the ones that do not make it.
+The selection of the winners out of the final round, is less clear cut, however.

 Sometimes a final round submission is good enough to win, but is beat out by a similar, but slightly better submission.
 For this reason, it is sometimes